 Invisalign uses clear plastic aligners to gently reposition teeth.
 Invisalign trays are made from transparent plastic, meaning they can straighten your teeth without anyone noticing.
 Invisalign trays can also be removed when you eat, drink and clean your teeth, which means minimal disruption to your daily life.

-Pinhole Gum Grafting is a procedure that gently pulls the gum back over the root of the tooth when the root has become exposed due to receding gums.
-Pinhole gum grafting does not require stitches and is less invasive than other, alternative procedures.
+Pinhole Gum Surgery is a procedure that gently pulls the gum back over the root of the tooth when the root has become exposed due to receding gums.
+Pinhole gum surgery does not require stitches and is less invasive than other, alternative procedures.

 Peri-implantitis is an infectious disease caused by bacteria affecting the soft tissues and bone around a dental implant.
 Treatment for peri-implantitis involves thoroughly cleaning and disinfecting the contaminated area, treating damage to the soft tissue and rebuilding the supporting bone structure for the dental implant.